-Learn more about how to create Related Parent Posts in the Listing Grid.
+Learn more about how to create Related Posts in the Listing Grid.

-Now, it is needed to create grandparent/grandchild relations between Continents and Tours.
-To make it work, we go to the Country > Tour relations and set the Parent relation as Continent > Country.
+Now, you need to create a grandparent/grandchild relation between Continents and Tours.
+To make it work, go to the Country > Tour relation and set the Parent relation as “continent to country”.

 To start setting the macros we need the Single Post and Listings to be created for each post type.
 In our case, it is Continents, Countries, and Tours.

-It is important as in each Single Post we will need to display the certain Listing with the help of the Listing Grid widget for Elementor and enter the macros to showcase the relation.
+In each Single Post, we will need to display the certain Listing with the help of the Listing Grid widget and enter the macros to showcase the relation.

 As an example, we are going to create a relative path between Continents and Tours with the help of Macros.